Jonathan Borlée

-Jonathan Borlée ([ʒɔnatɑ̃ bɔʁle]; born 22 February 1988) is a Belgian sprinter, who specializes in the 400 metres.
+Jonathan Borlée ([ʒɔnatɑ̃ bɔʁle]; born 22 February 1988) is a former Belgian sprinter, who specializes in the 400 metres.
 He is a member of the Borlée family.

 He qualified for the finals of the 400 metres at the 2012 Summer Olympics.
 He was a semi-finalist at the 2008 Summer Olympics and winner at the 2009 NCAA Championships.

 Borlée also takes part in the Belgian 4 × 400 m relay team.
 The team won gold at the 2012, 2016 and 2018 European Championships, and the 2015 European Indoor Championships.
 The team finished 4th at the 2008 Summer Olympics and at the 2016 Summer Olympics and won silver at the 2010 World Indoor Championships and bronze at the 2010 European Championships.

 Biography

 Borlée family

 The patriarch of the Borlee family is Jacques, bronze medalist at the 1983 European Indoor Championships in Budapest on 200 m, while his first wife Edith Demaertelaere was a good sprinter with a personal best of 23.89.
 Six of his seven children are athletes (the first five born from the first marriage with Edith, the last two born from a second marriage).

 The eldest daughter Olivia won the gold medal at the Olympics and the world bronze at the 2007 Osaka World Championships with the 4 × 100 m relay and the other daughter Alizia was also a decent sprinter.
 The four sons are all 400 m specialists, the twins Jonathan and Kevin, both Olympic finalists in London 2012, Dylan and the youngest Rayane.
 In addition, Jacques' older brother Jean-Pierre was also a sprinter.